Rogue Valley: Climate

 Unlike the rest of Western Oregon, because of the rain shadow effect resulting from the close range of the Cascades and Siskiyous, the Rogue Valley is relatively dry when compared to the coast and Portland.
 Most of the valley has a hot-summer Mediterranean climate.
-Winters are chilly and rainy, but relatively dry and slightly colder when compared to the rest of western Oregon, with frequent fog, and occasional snow.
+Winters are chilly and rainy, with frequent fog, and occasional snow, but relatively dry and slightly colder when compared to the rest of western Oregon.
 Summers are hot and sunny, but dry, with low humidity.
 Temperatures surpass 100 °F on an average of 10–15 days during the summer.
 Because of the combination of heat and dry air, wildfires are a problem during the summer, and frequently, smoke will fill up the valley for weeks, reducing visibility and air quality.
 On average, the first frost occurs October 22, and the last on May 6.
 The Rogue Valley is in USDA plant hardiness zones 7–9.
 Sub-zero temperatures are extremely rare in the valley; the Rogue Valley International-Medford Airport has not recorded such extreme cold weather since December 21, 1990, when the temperature dropped to −2 °F.

 Due to the valley's generally mild climate, it is used as a region to grow pears, and there are multiple vineyards.
 Medford has, on average, 175 sunny days per year, compared to 80 on average for the Willamette Valley, and 65 on average for the coast.